 Safety: Not suitable for use during pregnancy (Myrrh)

 - 4fl oz of Calendula maceration made into Grapeseed Carrier Oil

-- 10 drops Helichrysum essential oil (Helichrysum splendida)
+- 10 drops Helichrysum Essential Oil (Helichrysum splendida)

-- 10 drops Rose Geranium essential oil (Pelargonium roseum x asperum)
+- 10 drops Rose Geranium Essential Oil (Pelargonium roseum x asperum)

-- 2 drops Myrrh essential oil (Commiphora myrrha)
+- 2 drops Myrrh Essential Oil (Commiphora myrrha)

-Incidentally, remember that essential oils absorb through the skin and into the bloodstream.
-If you have eczema all over your body, just choose a couple of the worst parts and the cream will start to do the job on the entire system.
-There is no need to smother it all over your body, unless you want to, of course!
+Incidentally, remember that essential oils absorb through the skin and bloodstream.
+If you have eczema all over your body, just choose a couple of the worst parts, and the cream will start to do the job on the entire system.
+There is no need to smother it all over your body unless you want to!

 If you would like to learn more about the best essential oils for eczema, consider reading The Aromatherapy Eczema Treatment by The Secret Healer.
 Here are the links:

 - The Aromatherapy Eczema Treatment Box Set.
 Series 1:Essential Oils for Beginners to Advanced Healing: The Complete Course of Healing Eczema, Itchy Skin...
 (The Secret Healer Series Book 12345) Kindle Edition

 - The Complete Guide To Clinical Aromatherapy and Essential Oils of The Physical Body: Essential Oils for Beginners (The Secret Healer Book 1) Kindle Edition